Devils Tower: Native American cultural beliefs

-American history
+U.S. history

 Fur trappers may have visited Devils Tower, but they left no written evidence of having done so.
 The first documented non-Indigenous visitors were members of Captain William F. Raynolds's 1859 expedition to Yellowstone.
 Sixteen years later, Colonel Richard I. Dodge escorted an Office of Indian Affairs scientific survey party to the massive rock formation and coined the name Devils Tower.
 Recognizing its unique characteristics, the United States Congress designated the area a U.S. forest reserve in 1892 and in 1906 Devils Tower became the nation's first National monument.

 Climbing

 As of 1994, climbing Devils Tower had increased in popularity.
 About 1.3% of the monument's 400,000 annual visitors climbed Devils Tower, mostly using traditional climbing techniques.
 The first known ascent of Devils Tower by any method occurred on July 4, 1893, and is credited to William Rogers and Willard Ripley, local ranchers in the area.
 They completed this first ascent after constructing a ladder of wooden pegs driven into cracks in the rock face.
 A few of these wooden pegs are still intact and are visible on the tower when hiking along the 1.3 mi Tower Trail at Devils Tower National Monument.
 Over the following 30 years, many climbs were made using this method before the ladder fell into disrepair.

 The first ascent using modern climbing techniques was made by Fritz Wiessner with William P. House and Lawrence Coveney in 1937.
 Wiessner led almost the entire climb free, placing only a single piece of fixed gear, a piton, which he later regretted, deeming it unnecessary.

 In 1941 George Hopkins parachuted onto Devils Tower, without permission, as a publicity stunt resulting from a bet.
-He had intended to descend by a 1,000 ft rope dropped to him after successfully landing on the butte, but the package containing the rope, a sledge hammer and a car axle to be driven into the rock as an anchor point slid over the edge.
+He had intended to descend by a 1,000 ft rope dropped to him after successfully landing on the butte, but the package containing the rope, a sledgehammer and a car axle to be driven into the rock as an anchor point slid over the edge.
 As the weather deteriorated, a second attempt was made to drop equipment, but Hopkins deemed it unusable after the rope became snarled and frozen due to the rain and wind.
 Hopkins was stranded for six days, exposed to cold, rain and 50 mph winds before a mountain rescue team led by Jack Durrance, who had successfully climbed Devils Tower in 1938, finally reached him and brought him down.
 His entrapment and rescue was widely covered by the media of the time.